probe-rs/webpage/content/docs/tools/cargo-flash.md

 cargo flash --example <your_example>
 ```

-Any config flags that are accepted by 'cargo run' are accepted by <b>cargo-flash</b> too.
+Any config flags that are accepted by 'cargo run' are accepted by **cargo-flash** too.
 If not, hit us with an [issue](https://github.com/probe-rs/cargo-flash/issues/new/choose).

 Happy coding!